moveit/moveit.ros.org/index.markdown

                                         Inverse Kinematics
                                     </h3>
                                     <p>
-                                        Solve for joint positions for a given pose, even in over-actuated arms
+                                        Calculate the joint positions necessary to achieve a desired end-effector pose, even in over-actuated arms with redundant degrees of freedom.
+This feature is useful for tasks such as picking and placing objects, and can help optimize robot motion to avoid collisions and improve overall efficiency.
                                     </p>
                                 </li>
                                 <li>